Hours and Grade Point Average Requirements

 You must pass each artifact with a C or better.
 If you do not, then you can attempt to remediate the artifact.
 You must successfully revise the artifact within the semester following the course in which you failed the artifact.
 If you fail to revise the artifact up to acceptable standards, you have the choice of retaking the class or dropping the teaching major.
 The revision of the artifact does not change your course grade.

-Contact Pamela Hartman, director of English Education to begin the remediation process.
+Contact Susanna Benko, director of English Education to begin the remediation process.

 Artifacts: Professional Education Courses